isabella232/swift-style-guide-1/README.markdown

 }
 ```

+## New Lines

+New lines should be used to separate closures and functionality within closures.

+Always include a blank line after a closing brace (`}`), and never after an opening brace (`{`).

 ## Comments

 When they are needed, use comments to explain **why** a particular piece of code does something.
 Comments must be kept up-to-date or deleted.

 Avoid block comments inline with code, as the code should be as self-documenting as possible. *Exception: This does not apply to those comments used to generate documentation.*

+Files should not include attribution headers.

 ## Classes and Structures